First Spring Term - Year 6

-In Literacy, Year 6 will continue to study the novel 'Stormbreaker' by Anthony Horowitz in between SATs preparation.
-The children will be examining the content closely; revising how to write newspaper reports based around the events in the book.
-They will also be using the book to help create maps of caves with traps, using imperative language to guide spies through.
-We will also continuing to study punctuation, grammar and comprehension in preparation for the SATs.
+In Literacy, Year 6 will be studying the novel 'Stormbreaker' by Anthony Horowitz.
+The children will be examining the content closely; revising how to write a narrative based around the events in the book along with an advertising campaign and writing an application letter to be a spy.
+We will be using the theme of the book help us meet writing assessment criteria for the SATs.
+We will also continuing to study punctuation, grammar and comprehension which will be incorporated into our work.

 Spellings will focus on revision of the spelling rules and the children’s use of independent spelling strategies.
 The children will also have a spelling list that is consisted of spellings that have been used in the test.
 Some of these spellings have been repeated in tests and also it is useful to know the kind of words used.